- Applicants must be either low income individuals who are first generation college

 - Applicants must be U.S. citizens, or permanent residents of the United States.

-- Applicants must be considering graduate study.
-(Students interested in studying law,
+- Applicants must be considering graduate study in a PhD program.
+(Students interested

-dentistry, medicine, or veterinary careers are not eligible for this program).
+in studying law, dentistry, medicine, or veterinary careers are not eligible for this

 - Applicants must submit the completed Ronald E. McNair application packet with all the necessary supporting documents by the posted deadline date.